Hyomoto/ImguiGMLWrapper/README.md

 # ImguiGMLWrapper
 ImguiGML is already fairly easy, but there are certain tasks that are commonplace, and may have to be done repeatedly in a single project.
-This wrapper provides injection points for both the menubar, individual windows and modals, simple preferences that persist between runs, and several convenience features.
+This wrapper provides injection points for the menubar, individual windows and modals, simple preferences that persist between runs, and several convenience features.
 Most features are accessed through `imgui` and includes the following domains: